LorduFreeman/degenesisfvtt-artiCSS/README.md

 This file contains the Artifacts styling for PC sheets and the Chat Card display.
 If you just want a part, look for the comment section "/* * Start of Sheet CSS */" and cut there.

 # Customizing
 It's possible to relatively easy change the main UI color to something different than the Artifacts Gold.
-All you need to do is look at the color definitions starting at line 15 of the **Degenesis Arti Style.css** code.
-Line 12 has a comment on how it works.
+All you need to do is look at the color definitions starting at the **root** code part of the **Degenesis Arti Style.css** code.
+The Color Definitions comment in the CSS file explains how it works.

 The only things currently not easily changeable are the Culture/Concept/Cult Icons and the sheet's lines at the borders.
 Example of changing the main color: